Christian Biographies for Young Readers

 Episodes

-Simonetta Carr’s newest children’s biography introduces us to a father of the Chinese evangelical church, Pastor Wang Mingdao.
+Learn about a father of the Chinese evangelical church, Pastor Wang Mingdao.
 Mingdao is remembered for standing firm for the true gospel, even though it cost him his earthly freedom.
 Even after a moment of weakness during persecution, Mingdao found restoration in Christ and kept the faith through twenty-three years of imprisonment.
 His courage and strength provide a modern example of how Christians can trust the Lord and remain faithful in times of hardship and persecution.
-This title is part of the Christian Biographies for Young Readers series.

 Peter Martyr Vermigli